 Answer: Pedestrians use marked crosswalks between the splitter islands that separate the roundabout approach and exit lanes.
 The splitter island serves as a pedestrian refuge between the crosswalks and allows pedestrians to focus on crossing one direction of traffic at a time.

-Answer: The HAWK pedestrian crossing/beacon system is a high-intensity activated crosswalk beacon originally designed as a cost-effective option for protected pedestrian crossings at mid-block and un-signalized intersections.
-Unlike conventional pedestrian signals, the HAWK is only operational when activated by a pedestrian.
-The HAWK systems are being used with greater frequency for the additional safety they provide for pedestrians and for the versatility of use.
-We invite you to watch this informative video to learn more about the HAWK pedestrian signal system.
-Watch the HAWK Pedestrian Signal System Video: here
+Answer: The Pedestrian Hybrid Beacon (PHB) crossing system is a high-intensity activated crosswalk beacon originally designed as a cost-effective option for protected pedestrian crossings at mid-block and un-signalized intersections.
+Unlike conventional pedestrian signals, the Pedestrian Hybrid Beacon (PHB) is only operational when activated by a pedestrian.
+The Pedestrian Hybrid Beacon (PHB) systems are being used with greater frequency for the additional safety they provide for pedestrians and for the versatility of use.
+We invite you to watch this informative video to learn more about the Pedestrian Hybrid Beacon (PHB).
+Watch the Pedestrian Hybrid Beacon (PHB) Video: here

 Question: What about visually impaired pedestrians?